lilligubran/PISA_cross_country_comparison/README.md

 2. Handling null values
 3. Data cleaning and formatting

+I used SQL to join the 2 major data sets using Country Code.
+I uploaded the joined table into Tableau for further analysis.
 ```sql
 SELECT *
 FROM capstonesetwithglobalschoolinfo
 JOIN PISAMeanPerformanceScores2015 ON capstonesetwithglobalschoolinfo.CNT = PISAMeanPerformanceScores2015.Country_Code
 ```

+I prefer Python for intial data cleaning and identifying null values.
 ```python
 import pandas as pd